dreis2211/groovy3-import-bug/README.md

 # Run the tests
-In order to run the example, execute `./gradlew build`
+In order to run the tests, execute `./gradlew build`

 You should see the following test failure:
 ```